What is the Iris Project?

 How are you funded?

-Our initial set-up costs were provided by Iris’ Family, and we have since secured donations from individuals and foundations – rather than private or listed companies – to fund the first three years of the Iris Project.
-The majority of donations will directly support the work of young people (60%), including paying our Advisory Panel for their time, and we have committed to keeping operational costs to 20% of the annual budget.
-As a partner of Global Greengrants Fund, we adhere to their Fundraising Guidelines which means that we don’t accept funds from anyone who does not support the principles of the Iris Project, namely securing environmental justice, championing the protection and restoration of nature, and the rights of those working to defend it.
+Iris’ Family provided our initial set-up costs, and we have since secured donations from individuals and foundations – rather than private or listed companies.
+Most donations will directly support the work of young people (60%), including paying our Advisory Panel for their time, and we have committed to keeping operational costs at 20% of the annual budget.
+As a partner of Global Greengrants Fund, we adhere to their Fundraising Guidelines, which means that we don’t accept funds from anyone who does not support the principles of The Iris Project, namely securing environmental justice, championing the protection and restoration of nature, and the rights of those working to defend it.

 Are you a registered charity?

-Our founding partner Global Greengrants Fund is a registered UK charity, no 1151527.
-At the moment, the Iris Project is hosted as a ‘pooled’ fund by Global Greengrants, meaning that we adhere to their charitable principles but are not yet a registered charity in our own right.
-Over time this will change, but this partnership feels like the best fit for us as we find our feet as an organisation.
+Our founding partner, Global Greengrants Fund, is a registered UK charity, no 1151527.
+Currently, The Iris Project is hosted as a ‘pooled’ fund by Global Greengrants, meaning that we adhere to their charitable principles but are not yet a registered charity in our own right.
+Over time, this will change, but this partnership feels like the best fit for us as we find our feet as an organisation.

 How do you manage risk?